cecileRx/LisbonExperienceRails/README.md

-Lisbon Experience is a website to present tours in Liboa, with a local guide.
+Lisbon Experience is a website to present tours in Lisboa, with a local guide.